 As tentative signs start to emerge of a revival for the travel industry, our minds are turning to potential holiday destinations for this summer.

 But can British holidaymakers get there?
-And will we be allowed in?
+And will we be welcome if we go?

 Here’s everything you need to know.

-Am I allowed to travel to Malta from the UK?
+Am I allowed to travel to France from the UK?

-The Foreign and Commonwealth Office (FCO) issued a blanket warning against all non-essential international travel in March, but this has now been lifted for 67 destinations as of 4 July.
+The Foreign and Commonwealth Office (FCO) issued a blanket warning against all non-essential international travel in March, but this has now been lifted for more than 80 destinations.